localytics/sbt-dynamodb/README.md

 -------------
 The following represents the minimum amount of code required in a `build.sbt` to use sbt-dynamodb.

-To use the dynamodb settings in your project, add `DynamoDBLocal.settings` to your build and have your tests depend on starting the DynamoDB Local instance.
+To use the dynamodb settings in your project have your tests depend on starting the DynamoDB Local instance.

 ```
-DynamoDBLocal.settings

-test in Test <<= (test in Test).dependsOn(DynamoDBLocal.Keys.startDynamoDBLocal)
+test in Test <<= (test in Test).dependsOn(startDynamoDBLocal)
 ```

 To download the DynamoDB Local jar to a specific location ("dynamodb-local" is the default)